KTLU

-KTLU (1580 AM) is an American radio station, paired with an FCC authorized and licensed FM relay translator.
-Licensed to Rusk, Texas, United States, the station serves Cherokee County, Texas.
-The station is currently owned by North Texas Radio Group, L.P.
+KTLU (1580 AM) was an American radio station.
+Licensed to Rusk, Texas, United States, the station served Cherokee County, Texas.
+The station was last owned by Richard Witkovski, through licensee North Texas Radio Group, L.P.

 History

 KTLU was initially proposed by State Representative Emmett Holman Whitehead to serve as Rusk's lone radio facility.
 An application was filed with the Federal Communications Commission on July 13, 1955, seeking a construction permit to erect a 500–watt daytime facility on 1580 kilocycles, from a transmission site at the Lion's Club Recreation Park, 1.1 miles ENE of the courthouse in Rusk, Texas.
 The construction permit was granted in September, with a minor change involved, moving the proposed transmission site from the park to 616 North Main St. in Rusk.
 KTLU was officially licensed for operation on December 2, 1955.

 E.H. & Marie Whitehead would utilize the print and broadcast media platforms they built to support causes benefitting Rusk and Cherokee County for the next 66 years.
 Together, they successfully defended the operations of the Rusk State Hospital when Austin auditors suggested closure in the 1980s, 1990s and 2000s, saving almost 1,000 jobs in the area.
 The Whiteheads would go on to add an FM broadcast facility to the E.H.
 Whitehead Enterprises portfolio, when 97.7 KWRW signed on in 1981.
 At its peak, Whitehead Enterprises owned the Rusk Cherokeean, the Alto Herald, radio stations KTLU and KWRW-FM, as well as E-Z Vision Cable Company.

+For many years, KTLU featured a full-service format with adult contemporary music, specialty shows, sports and news programming.
+Because 1580 was a daytimer at the time, 97.7 was able to broadcast into the night when 1580 was off the air.

 On January 15, 2009, the longtime KTLU format changed from oldies to classic hits, simulcasting the FM sister 97.7 KWRW as Classic Hits 97.7.